GermanyOnRussia.com

 The direction and speed at which the window centre is moving towards more dialogue-oriented positions.
 Measured as percentage-point shift over 12 months.
 A positive value means the window is becoming more open to negotiation.

-Current driver: war fatigue among 38% of the population; BSW normalising talks.
+Current driver: conflict exhaustion among 38% of the population; BSW normalising talks.

 Media Lag